 After the intro, Ackerman dives into a rambling story that “gets a little bit more boring with each passing minute,” as he puts it.
 He carries on telling each story for around 40 minutes (though you likely wouldn’t be awake to know it) in a calming, monotone voice, often mumbling as he talks.

 Sleep with Me airs three episodes every week: Sundays are typically devoted to television recaps, Tuesdays feature made up stories, and Thursdays focus on reading written stories.
 On average, most podcasts last about an hour, although Sunday episodes often last a little longer because Ackerman feels many people may need a little extra distraction before starting the new work week.
 He also puts out a recurring series of episodes that jump straight into stories without any introduction called “Sleep With Strange”.

 When asked if the podcast’s boring, meandering stories are indeed the secret to its success, Ackerman chuckles good naturedly.
 “Being boring gives the listener permission to stop listening, and it takes the pressure off the listener.
 When you can’t sleep, you already have this internal pressure caused by worrying about getting up for school or work, chronic pain, or overthinking.
 I want to put them at ease, make them feel welcome and let them know that I’ll be there, even if they can’t fall asleep.”
 By focusing on the calm, meandering stories, you quiet your inner thoughts and inner critic.

-Sound machines do the trick for some people, and Sleep with Me works great for others.
+Guided meditation does the trick for some people, and Sleep with Me works great for others.
 The one thing Ackerman wants everyone to know is this: “You deserve a good night’s sleep, whether this podcast gives it to you or not.”